Stoddard2112/TandTCollabSyllabus/CollabSyllabus.md

 <p>A list of non-academic support and services is also available at&nbsp;<a href="https://www.ucf.edu/services/" target="_blank" rel="noopener">UCF Student Services</a>.
 Click on&nbsp;"Support"&nbsp;on the right-hand side to filter.&nbsp;&nbsp;</p>
 <p>If you are a UCF Online student, please consult the&nbsp;<a href="https://www.ucf.edu/online/resources/guidelines/" target="_blank" rel="noopener">UCF Online Student Guidelines</a>&nbsp;for more information about your access to non-academic services.</p>
             <a class="accordion-control" href="#" aria-controls="content-1" aria-expanded="false">Remote Instruction Through Zoom:</a> <p>Because of the continued remote instruction requirement due to the COVID-19 pandemic, this course will use Zoom for some synchronous (“real-time”) class meetings.
 Meeting dates and times will be scheduled through Webcourses@UCF and should appear on your calendar.
 Please take the time to familiarize yourself with Zoom by visiting the UCF Zoom Guides at <https://cdl.ucf.edu/support/webcourses/zoom/>.
 You may choose to use Zoom on your mobile device (phone or tablet).hings to Know About Zoom:</p>
-<p>•	You must sign-in to the Zoom session using your UCF NID and password.</p>
+<li>•	You must sign-in to the Zoom session using your UCF NID and password.</li>
-<p>•	Only lecture parts of the Zoom sessions will be recorded, not discussions.</p>
+<li>•	Only lecture parts of the Zoom sessions will be recorded, not discussions.</li>
-<p>•	Improper classroom behavior is not tolerated within Zoom sessions and may result in a referral to the Office of Student Conduct.</p>
+<li>•	Improper classroom behavior is not tolerated within Zoom sessions and may result in a referral to the Office of Student Conduct.</li>
-<p>•	You can contact Webcourses@UCF Support at <https://cdl.ucf.edu/support/webcourses/> if you have any technical issues accessing Zoom.</p>
+<li>•	You can contact Webcourses@UCF Support at <https://cdl.ucf.edu/support/webcourses/> if you have any technical issues accessing Zoom.</li>
 <h3 id="PS">Policy Statements</h3>
 <div class="doc-container">
     <div class="ucf-accordion" aria-label="Accordion Control Group Buttons">